 The rest is a sordid tale of sweat, give-uppery, and betrayal.

 After a long-long while we found out we were the foremost when surprisingly, the rest called back at us from behind.
 This gave us the impetus for a quick disposal of unneeded fluids because beware!
 When you’re climbing a mountain, the pee in your bladder too is a dead weight.

 Jeeps were coming down the hill every few minutes.
 One of them was full of girls, out hiking perhaps.
 They waved at us, and we waved back.
 Thereon began the game of hitch-hiking.
 Every passing by motorbike was called upon for help, and one by one all bicyclists fell prey to greed until it was only the two of us left…. and then we fell prey too.

 Having arranged a hike for my companion, I bid him goodbye and then sought one for myself.
 We stopped at a hut, all of us.
 The view was a goading one.
-The hut was awe-inspiring and I got some lovely pictures from the insides which I somehow lost so you will have to make do with this picture of a hut.

 Further, we relied solely on hitch-hiking though we had sworn not to do it again.
 The nine kilometre extreme slope was an austerity and we somehow walked our way through it.
 Bikers became increasingly treacherous and wouldn’t wait for you once you left the hand.

 One of us earned our respects by hitch-hiking a Jeep while carrying the cycle with the hands, holding it aloft in the air outside the door of the Jeep.